history of portraiture to headshot photography

 Modern portraiture or portrait photography is a picture of a person or group of people that captures the personality of the individual.
 Some portraits are artistic, journalistic or in most cases are used for special occasions such as graduations or weddings.

 Sharbat Gula was photographed by Steve McCurry during a visit to a refugee camp in Palestine, Israel.
-She was a child who had lost her home due to the invasion of Afghanistan by USSR in the
+She was a child who had lost her home due to the invasion of Afghanistan by the USSR in the ’80s.
+This image has an uncanny effect on most people watching her eyes and expression.

-This image would later build Steve McCurry’s career and be used countless of times by National Geographic Magazine to increase revenue.
+This image would later build Steve McCurry’s career and would be used countless times by National Geographic Magazine to increase revenue.
+Sharbat Gula’s portrait is so captivating that her image somehow manifests a deep-seated longing to buy the National Geographic Magazine.

 In 2016, Sharbat Gula was arrested for allegedly possessing a fake identity card and swiftly deported to Afghanistan.
 She was suddenly forced to leave behind a life of 25 years, during which she had gotten married, raised children and became part of a community.
 Sharbat Gula was one of more than 600,000 people expelled to Afghanistan in 2016, in what Human Rights Watch described as the “world’s largest unlawful mass forced return of refugees in recent times”.Amnesty International

-Yousuf Karsh photographed Winston Churchill in 1941 at a time when England was defending what most thought it was a loosing cause.
+Yousuf Karsh photographed Winston Churchill in 1941 ( https://karsh.org/ ) at a time when England was defending what most thought it was a losing cause.
 Churchill would use his portraits and speeches to rally the British to go beyond and to fight.

 We shall defend our island, whatever the cost may be, we shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender.Winston Churchill